OpenGradient/typescript-sdk/README.md

 ## Requirements

 - Node.js 18+ (for global `fetch`)
-- A funded EVM wallet on Base (settlement happens in OPG on the Base network via [x402](https://x402.org))
+- A funded EVM wallet on Base (settlement happens in USDC on the Base network via [x402](https://x402.org))

 ## Quick Start